-What initiatives are available to help first time buyers?
+Schemes and initiatives to help first time buyers

 The Help to Buy (Scotland) Equity Loan Scheme for new build homes is extremely popular.
 This can help you move home with just a 5% deposit and an equity stake from the Scottish government of up to 15% loan from April 2016 and is restricted to a maximum purchase of £200,000.
 Speak to your local developer to find out more.